falkr/ttm4115/pages/unit-requirements.md

 * Take a picture of your table for later reference.
 * The workshop usually results in an _Elevator Pitch_ that summarizes the system idea.
-Instead, you should build a partial (and preliminary) Vision and Scope Document.
+Instead, you should build a partial (and preliminary) Vision and Scope Document, as described in the next section.